 What is it like to work with you?

 Your team will have as much transparency as possible to see my work; they will also have the ability to change the course of the work by providing feedback or participating in a sketching activity.
 I will make sure I create a sense of ownership for the entire team.

-I love designing and running engaging workshops where everyone is involved, these workshops can be anything from a design stuio or a user story mapping session, a design critique session, or training for the team.
+To make the work fun I design and faciliate workshops where everyone is involved, these workshops can be a design studio or a user story mapping session, a design critique session, or training for the team.
 Throughout the years, I have also learnt to work with remote teams based in differents parts of Australia, India and North America.

 A workshop I designed and led.